barryosull/barryosull.com-lfs/contents/articles/2025-09-22-refactoring-is-a-skill.md

 cover_image: /images/refactoring-header.jpg
 ---

 Software engineering, as a profession, is terrible at refactoring.
-We are terrible at refactoring.
 A hot-take I know, but I think I can convince you.
 After writing about [skill acquisition and up-skilling](https://barryosull.com/blog/growing-other-developers-as-a-staff-engineer/) I wanted to reflect on refactoring, a skill that is core to software development, many dev assume they have, but few can actually demonstrate.

 # My journey with refactoring
 First a little about myself.
 For the last 7 years I chose to specialise in legacy web apps (which baffled so many people), and rather than pitching rewrites that typically fail, I opted to focus on improving these systems so they could be changed to meet new needs.
 In short, I learned to refactor.